ArcBees/dev-site/site/src/main/markdown/gwtp_v2/core/events/index.md

 ```

 ## Proxy Event
-In GWTP, it might happen to fire an event and that the Presenter that is supposed to handle it is not yet instantiated.
-This can happen when CodeSplitting is used.
-It possible for a proxy to listen for events using Proxy Events.
-This should be used, when a presenter should be notified of an event even before it is first instantiated.
+`Proxy Events` should be used when an event might be fired before a presenter listening for that event is instantiated.
+The annotation `@ProxyEvent` tells GWTP to bind the event on the Proxy instead of the presenter.
+Once the event is fired, the proxy will instantiate the Presenter to handle it.

-Often Proxy events are used to reveal an uninstantiated Presenter on an event handling.
-Imagine a Presenter called `MessagePresenter` that's using code splitting, and therefore is not necessarily always instantiated.
+Proxy events can also be used to reveal an uninstantiated Presenter.
+Imagine a Presenter called `MessagePresenter` that's using code splitting, and therefore is not necessarily instantiated.
 Let's say it needs to be revealed when `ShowMessageEvent` is fired.
 Here's an example of how it can be done:

 ```
 public class MessagePresenter extends Presenter<MessagePresenter.MyView, MessagePresenter.MyProxy>